hooh-hooah/AI_Tips/docs/tutorials/hs2-map.md

 Check these documents if you still don't get how Mod XML Files are working. - [XML File Structure](technical/xml-file.md) - [Auto-Path Lists](technical/autopath-list.md) - [XML List Types](technical/category-list.md)

-After setting up the thumbnails and scenes to Mod XML Files, Find and click the `MapInfo` that you've created.
+After setting up the thumbnails and scenes to Mod XML Files, Find and click the `MapInfo` you've created.

 Type your scene name in the `Asset Name` in the inspector and press the "Auto-fix Everything" button to generate basic information.

 It will automatically assign the thumbnails, asset bundle names, and the manifest based on the Mod XML Files.

-If nothing is getting generated, then check if you properly registered the assets in the Mod XML Files.
+If nothing is getting generated, check if you properly registered the Mod XML files assets.

 Also, there is one exception for the map thumbnails.
 For Map Thumbnails, all of the map thumbnails must comply following name format:
 `{Scene Asset Name}_thumb_s` for small thumbnail for Free-H `{Scene Asset Name}_thumb_l` for large thumbnail for Event Map

-The ID Number of the map will also be generated incremental based on the first element of the `MapInfo`.
+The modding tool will generate the map's ID incrementally based on the first element of the `MapInfo`.

 #### Setting up manually